 The mission of the Purdue PRISM Center is the investigation, development, and experimentation of computer intelligence and information technologies, including data science, AI, and Machine Learning, for better quality and effectiveness of distributed and collaborative production and service systems.
 Researchers and professors from schools of engineering, science, agriculture, management, and technology collaborate on joint educational, industrial, and research projects.
 International and visiting scholars join activities on certain projects.
 The PRISM Laboratory includes multiple interactive CAD and DSS workstations and access to robots and high-performance computers.

-Till 2009, over 40 small and large companies and over 95 students have participated in the over 60 PRISM projects.
+Till 2021, over 60 small and large companies and over 130 students have participated in the over 76 PRISM projects.
 Currently, there are twelve active projects in the PRISM Center.

 - International projects related to the above areas with visiting scholars from Australia, Chile, France, Germany, Israel, Italy, Japan, Korea, Norway, Taiwan, Romania, Portugal, Mexico, Costa Rica, Argentina, and the UK

 In August 2001 the PRISM Symposium & Reunion on "Integration, Networking, and the Next Decade" took place in West Lafayette, Indiana, co-sponsored by NSF, Indiana 21st Century Research & Technology Fund, and Intelligenceware (Korea), with proceedings published on a CD (ISBN 0-931682-924.)
 Another outcome of the 2001 Symposium was the establishment of PGRN, PRISM Global Research Network, which has the objective of worldwide collaboration among related and affiliated research centers and institutes.
 PGRN itself is affiliated with the IFPR Network.